gbdev/gb-asm-tutorial/src/part3/game-state-management.md

 **Create those 3 variables as "words" at the top of our game-state-management.asm file, in the working ram section titled "GameStateManagementVariables":**

+> **Note:** See the RGBDS page on ["Defining Data"](https://rgbds.gbdev.io/docs/v0.6.1/rgbasm.5#DEFINING_DATA) for more information about variable types.

 ```rgbasm, linenos,start={{#line_no_of "" ../../galactic-armada/src/main/game-state-management.asm:game-state-variables}}
 {{#include ../../galactic-armada/src/main/game-state-management.asm:game-state-variables}}
 ```

-**Next, create a function called `InitializeGameStateManagement`.** This function should go inside of a section called "GameStateManagement".
+**Next, create a function called `InitializeGameStateManagement`.** This function should go inside of a section called "GameStateManagement", and be exported.
+See [here](https://rgbds.gbdev.io/docs/v0.6.1/rgbasm.5#Labels) for more information about exporting.

 In this function we'll default all of our game state variables to 0.